chad-syntax/railway-world/README.md

 4. Open your browser and navigate to `http://localhost:5173`

-5. Enter your Railway API token and project ID in the configuration panel
+5. The 3D visualization will load automatically using your configured environment variables

 ## Controls